mossrich/PowershellRecipes/README.md

 CountDownTimer.ps1	- shows a countdown timer 3..2..1 before something happens

-DatagridViewFiles.ps1	- shows a datagridview in a Windows form

 DecodeJwtAccessToken.ps1	- decodes Base 64 JWT AccessToken for OAuth

+DynamicParameters.ps1 - a minimal example that allows choosing a folder name at the command line

 EnablePreview.ps1	- allows the preview window in Windows Explorer to show specified file types as text